-Jinji Willingham, M.A., L.P.C. is a psychotherapist, a caregiver educator, a contemplative-based hospital chaplain, and a meditation/mindfulness instructor.
+Jinji Willingham, M.A., L.P.C. is a psychotherapist, caregiver educator, contemplative-based hospital chaplain, and meditation and mindfulness instructor.

 Education & Training

 Ms. Willingham studied at the University of California, Los Angeles, St. Edwards University, and Seton Medical Center in Austin, TX, and Upaya Zen Center in Sante Fe, NM.
 Her therapeutic orientation is rooted in relational attachment science, systems thinking, interpersonal neurobiology, buddhist psychology, mindfulness practice, and embodied somatic awareness.
 In excavating and piecing together remnants of the past, exploring past & present experience and ideas to develop narrative meaning and insight, Ms. Willingham has integrated her academic and post-graduate trainings in archaeology, philosophy, intellectual history, and literary narrative into a distinct integrative clinical model of care.
 She received a B.A. in history, an M.A. in English, a C.Phil in Intellectual History, an M.A. in Counseling Psychology, and is completing her M.Div in Buddhist Chaplaincy.
 She has received additional training in Internal Family Systems Therapy (IFS Level 1-trained), Mindsight, Deep Emotional Experiential Psychotherapy (DEEP), Brainspotting, the Social Resiliency Model, the Way of Council, Being With Dying, and the G.R.A.C.E.
 Model of Contemplative Care for resiliency in caregivers.